weilingx46/workshop-ws-5-8-aws/README.md

 Also change the name in `package-lock.json` and `package.json` to match your project directory name.
 ![](img/packageNameChange.png)

-:thought_balloon: You need to do this because when Claudia uploads Lambda function to AWS, it uses the directory name as the function name and if everyone has the same directory name then there will be conflicting function names and no one will be able to deploy.
+:thought_balloon: You need to do this because when Claudia uploads the Lambda function to AWS, it uses the directory name as the function name and if everyone has the same directory name then there will be conflicting function names and no one will be able to deploy.

 ### Sign up for a free AWS account
 Click [here](https://aws.amazon.com/) and then on Create A Free Account.
 Enter your information.
 We chose Personal Account, but it should not matter.
 You will have to enter your credit card information, because after the first 12 months AWS starts to bill you (do not worry we will cancel our account at the end of class).